 Barbara is in her 80’s and still going strong.
 She started out as a painter and only took up pottery in her retirement years.
 As you can see here she has combined her skill with the brush with her clay work.
 The Large and Medium Deco, Large and Small Rectangle and the Dinner Plate are shown here.

 "Using these molds has saved me a lot of time and they have increased my margin of profitability."

 Ceramic Tableware Design Course at Savannah College of Art and Design

-does everything from hand building and jiggering using our molds.
+Zach does everything from hand building to jiggering using our molds.